pythonanywhere/help_pages/articles/LetsEncrypt.md

     cd ~/letsencrypt

 You'll also need your pythonanywhere site to be able to serve static files from your `wellknown` directory.
-Head over to the web tab and set up a new
+Head over to web app tab and set up a new
 mapping:

 * Static URL: `/.well-known/acme-challenge`
 * Static Path: `/home/<your_username>/letsencrypt/wellknown`

 and then **reload your web app**

-Now we need to create a private key:

-    :::bash
-    openssl genrsa 4096 > user.key

-Keep this key file safe.
-It's how the Let's Encrypt servers know who you are.

 We'll need to create a simple config file.
 Put the following (with suitable